VeldaKiara/rickmorty/README.md

 I enjoy fictional books about greek gods, demigods, the oracle, and prophecies.
 I am a huge fan of Rick Riordan's books.
 I recently came across Apollo's Trials, based on the greek god Apollo.
 When I hear any mention of Apollo, my mind goes to the greek god who was the god of practically everything – including but not limited to music, poetry, art, prophecy, truth, archery, plague, healing, sun, and light.

-Apollo client, just like the god Apollo, can do many things.
-For example, it lets you fetch and manage data from a GraphQl API on your client-side application.
+[Apollo client](https://www.apolloGraphQL.com/tutorials/), just like the god Apollo, can do many things.
+For example, it lets you fetch and manage data from a GraphQL API on your client-side application.
 It is also simple, flexible, and compatible with any data source.

-In this article, we will use the Apollo client to fetch data from the Rick and  Morty API, named after the animated TV show with the same name.
-We will write a GraphQL query to specify the data we need.
+In this article, we will use the [Apollo client](https://www.apolloGraphQL.com/tutorials/) to fetch data from the [Rick and  Morty API](https://rickandmortyapi.com/graphql), named after the animated TV show with the same name.
+We will write a [GraphQL query](https://www.freecodecamp.org/news/5-ways-to-fetch-data-react-graphql/) to fetch the data we need.
 The data will then be displayed using React.

 ### Use Case of GraphQL